Mohammed-Musthafa-Mukthar/UBC/README.md

 ## 3. Q1 Bulk RNA‑seq Analysis

-A modular and reproducible pipeline for RNA-seq data analysis, designed to be deployed on high-performance computing (HPC) environments with customizable R installations.
+A modular and reproducible pipeline for RNA-seq data analysis, designed to be deployed on high-performance computing environments with customizable R installations.

 ### 3.1.
 Overview